Book Dust Jacket Design: How to Make It Stand Out

 Anatomy of the dust jacket

-First, we’d like to ask you to go to your bookshelf and pick a book with a dust jacket cover.
-What’s the first thing that captures your attention?
-Right, text and information.
+First, grab a book with a dust jacket from your shelf.
+What catches your eye first?
+That’s right — the text and information.
 The dust jacket carries a significant role since it’s designed to tell the reader more about the book.

 A professional designer should be aware of all the dust jacket elements to create a clear and not overwhelming book cover design.